lokalise/i18n-ally/README.md

 ### ⚗ Experimental `.js` support

-From v0.16.x, we shipped the support for loading javascript locale files.
+From v0.16.x, we shipped the support for loading '*.js' locale files.

 Something like this: